Nationals vs. Giants Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- Logan Webb (2-5) will take the mound for the Giants, his eighth start of the season.
+- Sean Manaea (1-1) will take to the mound for the Giants and make his sixth start of the season.

+- In five starts this season, he's earned a quality start in one of them.

+- In five starts, Manaea has pitched through or past the fifth inning two times.
+He has a season average of 3.3 frames per outing.

 |Opponent